Telecommuting (Remote Work)

 Reference the UWSP Telecommuting Request and Agreement Workflow.

-Denials of a telecommuting agreement will include or have rationale provided by the individual denying the agreement.
+Denials of a remote work agreement will include or have rationale provided by the individual denying the agreement.

 Related Documents